 Sugar weakens immune responses and increases infection time.
-Sugar is the number one enemy when it comes to immune function.
-Sugar inhibits phagocytosis, the process by which viruses and bacteria are engulfed and then literally chewed up by white blood cells.
+Sugar intake can play an important role when it comes to immune function.
+It inhibits phagocytosis, the process by which viruses and bacteria are engulfed and then eaten by white blood cells.
 Sugar also adversely affects the good bacteria in our gut (see more below).

 4) Treat their gut ‘well’

-a) Bone broth heals and repairs the digestive system, whilst providing tiny bodies with all of the nourishment they need to stimulate strong immune responses.
+a) Bone broth may help heal and repairs the digestive system, whilst providing tiny bodies with all of the nourishment they need to stimulate strong immune responses.
 It takes minutes to prepare and truly is “nature’s penicillin” (recipe here).
-It is also a wonderfully soothing, hydrating and healing remedy for kids when they are sick and don’t feel like eating – plus it is super delicious too.
+It is also a wonderfully soothing, hydrating and healing remedy for kids when they are sick and don’t feel like eating – plus it is super delicious too!
 Stock your freezer so you always have it on hand.

 b) Probiotic foods and supplements.
 Foods to support the growth of gut flora include fermented vegetables (sauerkraut, kim chi), miso, kombucha, kefir (water or dairy) and yoghurt.
 Targeted, good quality probiotic supplements are important, especially after antibiotics.
 Antibiotics can adversely impact on gut health for up to 12 months post medication.
 To be honest, most people benefit from probiotic supplementation, kids included.
 Different strains of probiotics are required to achieve various results.
 In our fridge, we have a general wellbeing probiotic and one specific for the first signs of gastro.
-Talk to your Naturopath or qualified health care practitioner for further advice on the best supplement for your child (I use practitioner only products, but Inner Health is the best quality retail product that I’m aware of).
+Talk to your Naturopath or qualified health care practitioner for further advice on the best supplement for your child.

 5) Other foods that are particularly beneficial to support immune balance includes:

+b) Garlic.
 Add garlic to everything you cook.
 Studies suggest that consuming garlic daily may prevent and also shorten the duration of colds.

-Include it where you can.
+c) Shitake mushrooms.
 Shitakes are amazing immune boosters.
 In herbal medicine, studies have proven their immune enhancing action.
 They are also very nutritious and you can buy them fresh from most farmers markets.
-Use them like a normal mushroom.
+They can be used like any other mushroom.